Nilüfer Hatun: Historical controversies

 The traditional narrative on Nilüfer is extremely confusing and conflicting because, being the mother of a reigning sultan but of slave origins, subsequent historians took care to "ennoble" her, attributing origins and stories to her that were actually fictitious or concerning other consorts of Orhan, a process involving several Ottoman consorts over the centuries.

-An example of this is the way in which Nilüfer was described as a Byzantine noblewoman named Holofira, daughter of the tekfur of Bilecik, a narrative that actually merges the stories of the Orhan's consorts Bayalun and Asporça: in fact, the abduction of Bilecik's daughter occurred in 1299, more than twenty years before Nilüfer's entry into the harem.
+An example of this is the way in which Nilüfer was described as a Byzantine noblewoman named Holofira, daughter of the tekfur of Bilecik, a narrative that actually merges the stories of the Orhan's consorts Bayalun and Asporça: in fact, the abduction of the tekfur's daughter occurred in 1299, more than twenty years before Nilüfer's entry into the harem.
 Likewise, tradition wrote that Nilüfer was the consort of Orhan whom ibn Battuta met in Bursa in 1331, while this woman was, again, Bayalun or Asporça.

-An other example is the fact that tradition attributed to Nilüfer the motherhood of Süleyman (1306-1357), the eldest and favorite of Orhan's sons and his presumptive heir until his death in 1357, in a hunting accident.
-In reality, Süleyman was the son of the consort Efendize Hatun and was born in 1306, twenty years before the appearance of Nilüfer in the harem and the birth of Murad I.
+Another example is the fact that tradition attributed to Nilüfer the motherhood of Süleyman (1306–1357), the favorite of Orhan's sons and his presumptive heir until his death in 1357, in a hunting accident.
+In reality, Süleyman was the son of Efendize Hatun and was born in 1306, twenty years before the appearance of Nilüfer in the harem and the birth of Murad I.